Student Aid Summary Guide for Current Students

 Items will be removed from the checklist after you take action and we update your record.
 Some items may take longer to process than others — monitor your checklist often.

 The Student Aid Status section shows your current financial aid eligibility and other important information.
-Here, you can confirm our receipt of your FAFSA, determine if you are meeting Penn State’s Satisfactory Academic Progress Standard, view a summary of your loan debt, and check for holds on your financial aid.
+Here, you can confirm our receipt of your FAFSA, determine if you are meeting, view a summary of your loan debt, and check for holds on your financial aid.

-After reviewing the checklist and status sections, click "Continue" to view the next page of your Student Aid Summary.
+After reviewing the checklist and status sections, click the green "View Aid" button to view your financial aid award.

 Most awards are based on full-time enrollment.
 If you are an undergraduate student who is taking fewer than twelve credits or a graduate student taking fewer than nine credits, your aid may be adjusted accordingly.